 Running numerous tests on a MacBook Air did not identify any issues with the VPN.ac Mac client.

-Here is the VPN.ac Android client (version 4.0) in testing:
+Here is the VPN.ac Android client:

 In testing out the Android client for the review everything worked well.
 I did not notice any bugs, crashes, connection problems or leaks.

 Extensive features for the Android app – While most VPN services offer Android clients that are somewhat limited, VPN.ac’s Android client comes fully loaded with lots of great features.

 It gives you all encryption options, all double-hop server configurations, and other advanced settings and preferences.
 It also made our roundup list of the best VPNs for Android, although it does not hold a top position.